yasir-shahzad/STM32-ST-Link-V2.0-Programmer/README.md

 ## Additional Information

 - **Firmware**: This repository does not include the firmware.
-You'll need to obtain the official ST-Link V2.0 firmware from [link to official STMicroelectronics website](https://github.com/GMMan/st-link-hack/blob/master/upgrade/upgrade.md)
+You'll need to obtain the official ST-Link V2.0 firmware from [link](https://github.com/GMMan/st-link-hack/blob/master/upgrade/upgrade.md)
 - **Assembly instructions (optional)**: Consider adding a separate document or webpage with detailed instructions on soldering and assembling the PCB (if applicable).
 - **License**: Specify the open-source license used for the design files (e.g., MIT License).